amer-deiri/Project-Management-Dashboard-Using-Power-BI/README.md

 1- What is the distribution of costs/benefits by project type?
 Income Generation leads benefits ($238M), but Cost Reduction has highest ROI (low cost, high savings).

 2- How do regions compare in performance?
-West dominates (34% benefit, 34% cost); East/South lag, suggesting resource reallocation.
+West dominates (34% benefit, 34% cost) ,  East/South lag, suggesting resource reallocation.

 3- What are completion trends by phase/year?
-Phases 4/5 at 20% each; benefits peak 2021–2023, decline in 2024–2025 due to in-progress projects.
+Phases 4/5 at 20% each ,  benefits peak 2021–2023, decline in 2024–2025 due to in-progress projects.

 4- Which departments/managers perform best?
-Sales & Marketing highest benefits; Managers like Nyasia Hunter oversee high-value projects.
+Sales & Marketing highest benefits ,  Managers like Nyasia Hunter oversee high-value projects.

 5- Are there delays or cancellations?
 20% cancelled/on-hold; average duration ~90 days, with high-complexity projects more prone to delays.